MaKapittu/MyCalendar/README.md

 # MyCalendar
+Group calendar project
 Made with c#, vue.ts, typescript, docker

-Test are tested in postman
+Test are made in postman

 To open a project on windows 10 and vs code:
 1. In Visual Studio Code open folder with the poject